peshaladushyanthika/MovieSearchApp/README.md

 Alternatively, if you prefer to fork the repository first and then clone your fork, follow these steps:
 - Fork the repository by clicking the Fork button in the top right corner of the GitHub page
 - Clone your forked repository using:

      ```git clone https://github.com/Your_github_username/MovieSearchApp.git```

-Replace Your_github_username with your actual GitHub username.
+Replace Your_github_username with your actual GitHub username

 3. Install dependencies: